microsoft/winapp-windows-ai/README.md

 npx winapp init
 ```
 > [!IMPORTANT]
-> Edit `winapp.yaml` to use Microsoft.WindowsAppSDK `1.8.251106002` (you can specify a different WinAppSDK version, provided it matches the same minor version e.g., v1.8.x).
+> Edit `winapp.yaml` to use Microsoft.WindowsAppSDK `1.8.251106002` (you can specify a different WinAppSDK version, provided it matches the same major and minor version e.g., v1.8.x).

 Update Windows SDK and Windows App SDK dependencies: